-Registration with the securing charges registry is completed within 48 hours from the application date.
-The same time limit applies to the registration of the share pledge agreement with the Commercial Register.
+Registration with the securing charges registry is completed within 48 hours of the application date.
+The same time requires the registration of the share pledge agreement with the Commercial Register.

 Registration with the Real Estate Registration Office is completed within 7 (seven) days.
-However, in practice such registration may be longer.
+However, in practice such registration may be longer